davidjungermann/grpc-example/README.md

 In each case, the Go publisher will send a telemetry message to the "telemetry" topic at regular intervals, and the Go subscriber will listen to the "telemetry" topic and log the received messages.

-This way, you can see a working example of a telemetry service using MQTT and Protobuf in Go, TypeScript, and JavaScript.
+This way, you can see a working example of a telemetry service using MQTT and Protobuf in Go.
 If you update the `telemetry.proto` file and generate the Go code again, you can see how the changes propagate through the service.

 ## Contributing